 The Lab is America’s favorite dog breed, and the Chesapeake Bay Retriever is relatively unknown in some parts of America.
 But that doesn’t mean that the Lab makes the better family pet!
-The Lab can be taken on by first-time dog owners, and the Chesapeake is a much more dominant dog who needs an experienced dog owner.
+The Lab can be taken on by first-time dog owners, and the Chesapeake is a much more dominant dog that needs an experienced dog owner.

 So, whether you’re here because you simply want to give yourself a doggy education or you have whittled your next family pooch down to these two breeds, you’ve come to the right place.
 This breed comparison guide is a must-read for anyone trying to decide between the Chesapeake Bay and the Lab.
 Because it only takes one difference to make them the better pooch for you and your family.